johnwcowan/pdp8x/arch.md

  * If EOP is 0x1, set SC is the 11 low-order bits of AC, and set AC to 0.
    The assembler mnemonic is ASC (AC to SC).
-   (Note that some DEC documentation claims the mnemonic is the meaningless ACS.)
+   (Note that some DEC documentation claims the mnemonic is ACS.)
  * If EOP is 0x2, set Y to M[PC] and PC to PC + 1.
    If the 0x1000 (indirect) bit of IW is 1, set Y to M[Y].
    The sum of AC and the 64-bit unsigned product of Y and MQ is computed.